Listen To This Article - Click Play

 How does the National Park Service count the visitors?

 One of the most common questions is “how do they count the visitors?”
 The National Park Service uses a lot of different ways to tally the number of park visitors.
 These include things like: door counters that you might notice when you enter a visitor center, road counters, campground reservation numbers and surveys.
 Then, with a lot of calculations, they come up with the exact number of visitors to the park each year!

-With so many great things to do in the national park, it’s not a surprise that so many visitors chose the area for their vacation in 2014.
+With so many great things to do in the national park, it’s not a surprise that so many visitors choose the area for their getaway.
 With everything from hiking, driving tours and visitor centers, the Great Smoky Mountains National Park is a great place to spend time with friends and family for a getaway.

 Here are some of our favorite things to do in the Great Smoky Mountains National Park:

 Hiking in the Smoky Mountains

 There’s over 800 square miles of hiking trails in the national park, so there’s definitely something for everyone.
 Whether you’re a beginner or an avid hiker, you will find trails that range in difficulty from easy to strenuous.